 TRADITIONAL SOLVENT EXTRACTION:

-Butane and Alcohols such as Ethanol are the most common solvents used for this type of extraction.
+Solvents and Alcohols such as Ethanol are the most common solvents used for this type of extraction.
 Much like Co2 extraction, the solvent runs through the Plant matter stripping it of its active components.
 The residual solvent is then 'purged' from the mixture using heat - This process causes the Excess solvents to evaporate, leaving behind a Full spectrum Concentrate.

 This is one of the most dangerous ways of extracting CBD due to the high flammability of the solvents used.
 It is also possible for potentially harmful substances to remain present in the end product.
 However, If done correctly a high quality product can be achieved.